doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Wrote a program that classifies the sentiment of book reviews.
 Used Natural language Processing techniques to prepare and process texts, for predicting their sentiment.

 **Thoughts** : Programs like this can be useful for libraries and book vendorsto predict demand based on user reviews.

+# 100 Days Of Code - Log

+### Day 86: August 20, 2020

+**Today's Progress**: Learned about web scraping today.
+Saw how Request and BeautifulSoap modules in python can be used for web crawlers and parsing the data respectively.
+Did a basic implementation to see how things work.

+**Thoughts** : Planning to use it to get data for the ML algorithms.